Best Hikes In Bulgaria: 16 Bulgaria Hiking Spots

 The largest national park in Bulgaria and one of the most impressive natural scenarios in the country, the Rila National Park is in the Southwest part of Bulgaria and is one of the largest natural parks in Europe.

-The highest peak of Rila is Musala (2925 m above sea level).
-As well as one of the most visited peaks in the region.
+Musala is Rila’s highest peak (2925 m above sea level) and one of the most visited peaks in the region.

 The National Park features impressive biodiversity with over a hundred local flora and endemic species.
 The fauna includes reptiles, amphibians, birds, and mammals.